min-nguyen/min-nguyen.github.io/_pages/about.md

 ---

 <font size="2"> I'm an EPSRC Doctoral Prize Fellow in the <b><a style="color:#d16969" href="https://bristolpl.github.io/">Programming Languages Research Group</a></b> at the School of Computer Science, University of Bristol.
-Before this, I also did my PhD and undergraduate degree (MEng in Computer Science, first class) at Bristol.
+Before this, I also did my PhD and undergraduate degree (MEng in Computer Science) at Bristol.
 Some of my interests include functional programming, type-level programming, and embedded domain-specific languages.

 </font>
 <br>